Frequently Asked Questions

 We have seen photos on social media of a Sea Island-owned van entering Guale Preserve.
 Will tour buses be allowed on the property?
 The Sea Island Company has NOT conducted any bus tours of the Musgrove/Guale Preserve property.
 In late 2017, the Land Trust rented a Sea Island van to take a few supporters on a site visit to some of our properties.
 The Musgrove/Guale Preserve property was one of the properties visited, and a photograph was taken of the vehicle entering the waterfront area of the future Preserve.
 There will be NO commercial enterprises created at Guale Preserve.
 This is a privately owned property that will be monitored by a perpetual conservation easement that will never allow its development or overuse.

 What are your future plans?
-The Land Trust is not introducing any NEW uses to the Guale Preserve property.
-Eventually, an existing concrete block building at the waterfront will be renovated by putting on a new roof and ensuring that it is safe for visitors.
-We will also update an existing but decrepit, mud-covered boat ramp.
-We will restore a walkway alongside the ramp and install a floating service dock at the end of the walkway.
-A handicapped-accessible, child friendly fishing platform will replace a storm-damaged platform at the same location.
+We have cleaned the mud and silt from an existing boat ramp after receiving permission from the U.S. Army Corps of Engineers and Georgia DNR.
+Eventually, an existing concrete block building (a former boathouse) at the waterfront will be renovated to ensure it is safe for visitors.
+This former boathouse will be repurposed to serve as a family picnic and education pavilion that will include interpretive signs.
+A handicapped-accessible, child friendly fishing platform will replace a storm-damaged platform to the south of the picnic pavilion and boat ramp.
 These facilities have been on the property for decades but have been seriously damaged or destroyed by age, use, and storms.
 We will submit all required plans before these improvements are made and go through all permitting requirements that apply.

 I have read on social media that the Land Trust will be purchasing Phase 4 of Musgrove, which could eliminate the need to use Village Drive as an entrance to the waterfront.
 Is this part of your future plans?
 There was a provision in the National Coastal Wetlands Grant application that stated: “The acquisition of Phase 4 will take place in the following year, and will mirror the approaches of Phases 1, 2, and 3.”
 Although this was stated, and while the Land Trust has a right of first refusal on Phase 4, it is NOT currently for sale and it is the understanding of the St. Simons Land Trust that the owners have NO plan to offer Phase 4 for sale in the near future.